caddy-dns/hetzner/README.md

 your.domain.com {
   respond "Hello World"	# replace with whatever config you need... tls {
-    dns hetzner {env.YOUR_HETZNER_AUTH_API_TOKEN}
+    dns vercel {env.YOUR_HETZNER_AUTH_API_TOKEN}
   }
 }
 ```

-You can replace `{env.YOUR_HETZNER_AUTH_API_TOKEN}` with the actual auth token if you prefer to put it directly in your config instead of an environment variable.
+You can replace `{env.YOUR_VERCEL_AUTH_API_TOKEN}` with the actual auth token if you prefer to put it directly in your config instead of an environment variable.

 ## Authenticating

-See [the associated README in the libdns package](https://github.com/libdns/hetzner#authenticating) for important information about credentials.
+See [the associated README in the fairhat/libdns-vercel package](https://github.com/fairhat/libdns-vercel#authenticating) for important information about credentials.